 MAËL HÉNAFF, on how technology will make us the humans we always wanted to be

 Technology is viewed in different manners.
 Some see it as positive.
 Most see it as negative.
 Some are neutral.
 However, there are some who take it very seriously, who understand that it is here to stay and who consider the implications of it.
 “Techno-optimist” Maël Hénaff is proposing something quite unique: A Call for Positive Automation, which aims to be a starting point for bridging the gap between the old industrial era, where man still did most of the labour, and the automation era, in which machines will basically replace human labour.
-He did
+He did showcase the work at OTHERWISE festival, a 3-day multisensorial and experimental festival-as-research that took place in Zurich.

 His practice brings together not only technology with the artistic component, but with sociological factors.
 Maël Hénaff’s beliefs are surely positive.
 But his positivism is definitely fed by research and implication.
 It is not dreamy.
 It is not naive.
 It is not falsely optimist.
 It is a positive approach that was birthed out of observations and discussions.
 And through his research, he became much more than an artist or a coder.